Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 The Shawshank Redemption (1994): Rated 9.3/10

-Morgan Freeman plays Ellis “Red” Redding, a seasoned inmate who befriends Andy Dufresne, a wrongly convicted banker.
+Morgan plays Ellis “Red” Redding, a seasoned inmate who befriends Andy Dufresne, a wrongly convicted banker.
 The character was originally written as a white Irishman.
-Still, producer Liz Glotzer suggested Freeman for the role, leading to a casting choice that would earn Freeman an Academy Award nomination in an emotional rollercoaster movie.
+Still, producer Liz Glotzer suggested Freeman for the role, leading to a choice that would earn Freeman an Academy Award nomination.